digital-asset/daml-platform-observability-example/README.md

    randomly killed.
 In particular, the ```daml_observability_canton``` container can reach a steady state memory usage of 4 GB.
 2. Deploy the containers locally, which include several Daml Enterprise components, Prometheus, Grafana, and related containers.
-This is done withe
+This is done with the
 command:
 ```docker compose -p obs up```.
 3. Start the request generation.
 There are three scripts that generate the requests